How Many Ounces In Teaspoon

 • We know that 6 teaspoons = 1 fluid ounce.

-• Therefore, 5 teaspoons = 5 / 6 fluid ounces ≈ 0.83 fluid ounces.
+• Because of this, 5 teaspoons = 5 / 6 fluid ounces ≈ 0.83 fluid ounces.

 Example 3: Converting between metric and US customary: A recipe calls for 15 milliliters of olive oil.
 Approximately how many teaspoons is that?